lucaburns123/LAT/README.md

 <p align="center"><img src="https://github.com/lucaburns123/lat/blob/aa768a959dfe2d2f16af1cf2c109625693eab636/images/download.jpeg" height="200"></p>
 <h1 align="center">lat</h1>

-An all-in-one tool designed for middle school-college students that struggle with their school's web filters & restrictons.
+An all-in-one mega-tool designed for middle school-college students that struggle with their school's web filters & restrictons.
 This software was designed in order to assist with academic assignments, tests, quizzes, or any other form of academic summative &/or formative material.
 This software is designed to be extremely easy to deploy or to get started for beginners.

 ## Features
 - Constantly updating game-list by user request, in which includes over 20+ popular titles.